• Skip to primary navigation

 Valentina K. Wein

-Sweetened with honey and fruit, Banana Peanut Butter Chocolate Chiop muffins are a true treat.
-They’re rich in flavor and light in texture, and there’s a bit of chocolate in every bite!
+These Peanut Butter Banana Muffins are gluten-free, sweetened with honey and fruit, and are a true treat.
+They’re rich in flavor, light in texture, and there’s a bit of chocolate in every bite!

 Print